radlfabs/flexcv/README.md

 ## Documentation

 Have a look at our [documentation](https://radlfabs.github.io/flexcv/).
-Besides a guide to get started, we will add tutorials, a more detailled user guide and an API reference in the future.
+We currently add lots of additional guides and tutorials to help you get started with `flexcv`.

 ## Conclusion